 Said to be the largest island in Greece, Crete is known for its fine-sanded beaches and magnificent civilisation.
 The island can be explored for gastronomical delights, too.
 History has it that Zeus was in a cave of Crete where the goddess Rhea hid the newborn Zeus.

 Crete is known to be mountainous and the White Mountains that stand on the west of Crete are worth a visit.
-The mountains are perpetually white or off white in color.
+The mountains are perpetually white or off-white in colour.

 Located in East Africa, Rwanda has a mountainous landscape and is famous as the home of the mountain gorillas or golden monkeys.
 The country was steeped in controversy when a genocide brutalised the country in 1994.